vuejs/eslint-plugin-vue/docs/rules/order-in-components.md

 ```
 vue/order-in-components: [2, {
   order: [
-    'name',
+    ['name', 'delimiters', 'functional', 'model'],
-    ['mixins', 'components', 'directives', 'filters'],
+    ['components', 'directives', 'filters'],
+    ['parent', 'mixins', 'extends', 'provide', 'inject'],
+    'el',
+    'template',
     'props',
-    'template',
+    'propsData',
     'data',
     'computed',
+    'watch',
+    'lifecycle_hooks',
     'methods',
-    'lifecycle_hooks',
     'render',
+    'renderError'
   ]
 }]
 ```

-If you want some of properties to be treated equally in order you can group them into arrays, like we did with `mixins`, `components`, `directives` and `filters`.
+If you want some of properties to be treated equally in order you can group them into arrays, like we did with `name`, `delimiters`, `funcitonal` and `model`.